2024 Texas House of Representatives election: District 118

 Incumbent Republican John Lujan won re-election.
 Lujan narrowly won the southern Bexar County district in 2022 after flipping it in a special election the previous year.
 Lujan was considered a top Democratic target for this election.
-Democratic nominee Kristian Carranza faced criticism from Republicans over allegedly changing her surname to appeal to Hispanic voters in the majority-Hispanic district, motivations which Carranza denies.
+Democratic nominee Kristian Carranza faced criticism from Republicans over changing her surname from Thompson to Carranza, allegedly to appeal to Hispanic voters in the majority-Hispanic district, motivations which she denies.
 Carranza made her opposition to school voucher legislation and her support for increasing funding for public schools the primary issues of her campaign.